Subscribe to Christian Krohs's Posts

 Christian Krohs advises clients on all aspects of antitrust and competition law, including antitrust litigation, as well as compliance matters.
 Christian has extensive experience in all areas of EU and German antitrust and competition law, particularly in relation to cartel investigations, cartel damages claims, abuse of dominance proceedings and both national and international merger control projects.
 He has also advised numerous clients regarding antitrust and anticorruption compliance as well as internal investigations.
 Read Christian Krohs' full bio.

-By Christian Krohs, Andrea Hamilton and Max Küttner on Mar 26, 2020
+By Christian Krohs, Max Küttner and McDermott Will & Emery on Mar 26, 2020

 Posted In Brussels Developments, EU Developments, Monopolization/Abuse of Dominance